icgc/icgc-get/README.md

 ## Using the Python Script

-The synatx for calling the python client is
+The syntax for calling the python client is
 ```shell
 icgc-get --config [CONFIG] download [REPO] [FILEIDS] [OPTIONS]
 ```

-The first requied for the python script are the repository or repositories that are being targeted for download.
+The first required for the python script are the repository or repositories that are being targeted for download.
 Valid repositories are:

 | Code             | Repository                  |